 Geoff: One of the reasons I love working with fast and exciting technology products is the excitement with which the handover is greeted.
 When you’re walking through a house for handover with clients, you’re experiencing their delight in every room with the speed, with the stability.
 It is absolutely fantastic.

 Geoff: It is not the individual projects that I remember.
-It is each individual reaction i get from each client that keeps me jumping out of bed every morning.
-I actually don’t jump out of bed every morning.
-It’s just a metaphor.
-But really, it is the reaction from our clients that drives me and fuels me to do the next design and try to iterate it and improve on it to learn.
+It is each individual reaction I get from each client that keeps me jumping out of bed every morning.
+But truly, it’s the reaction from our clients that drives me and fuels me to do the next design and try to iterate it and improve on it to learn.

-The relationship i build with all my clients is quite intimate because we are talking in confidence about their lifestyles, their friends, their family and so, it is a great privilege to speak with them in confidence about this and to see it come true.
+The relationship I build with all my clients is quite intimate because we are talking in confidence about their lifestyles, their friends & family, how they entertain, and so, it is a great privilege to speak with them in confidence about this and to see it come true.

 Assuming someone doesn’t have any contact or knowledge of IoT?
-How can he get started?
+How can they get started?

 Geoff: Laura’s right.
 The beauty of the way that we work is that it is on an inclusive basis.
 We don’t want our clients to feel obliged to spend all their budget in one go with Fireshot.
 We want to build a long-term relationship.